Latin America Vacations

-- We recommend that you arrive to the city of Cusco (elevation 11,000+ feet) at least 2 nights prior to the trip starting.
+- We recommend that you arrive at the city of Cusco (elevation 11,000+ feet) at least 2 nights prior to the trip start.
 This will help you acclimate better for your lodge to lodge trek.

 - The night before your trip begins, a pre-trip briefing will be held at a specified time and place in which you’ll have a chance to meet your guides and receive important information about your upcoming trekking experience.